msalamah/whatsapp-chatbot-saas-starter/docs/system-overview.md

 # WhatsApp Chatbot SaaS – System Overview

-This document summarizes the codebase architecture, subsystems, and local workflows so new contributors can ramp quickly and understand what remains before onboarding the first production tenant.
+This document summarizes the codebase architecture, subsystems, go-to-market vision, and roadmap so new contributors can ramp quickly and understand what remains before onboarding the first production tenant.

+## Vision & Go-To-Market

+1. **Phase 1 – Arabic salons in Israel**: deliver a best-in-class WhatsApp booking assistant, owner portal, and admin tooling so salons can manage appointments locally.
+Success is measured by onboarding our first tenants in Arab villages/towns, minimizing manual work for salon owners, and proving reliability.
+2. **Phase 2 – Owner mobile companion**: release a native (or React Native) app so owners can approve bookings, manage calendars, and receive push notifications without using the web portal.
+3. **Phase 3 – Marketplace & commerce**: once tenant density is achieved, open a consumer-facing mobile experience where end-users can discover salons, book services, buy products, view social content, and engage with campaigns.
+Introduce revenue channels such as subscriptions, transaction fees, advertising, and promotions across the platform.

+### Current status (December 2025)
+- Backend, admin, owner, and booking web apps are implemented.
+- Internal calendar and availability engine replaces Google Calendar.
+- WhatsApp chatbot agent handles booking, status, cancellation, Q&A flows.
+- Documentation, security/compliance checklists, and deployment guides exist.
+- Pending initiatives: secret management hardening, production deployment automation, owner mobile app, and marketplace functionality.

 ## High-level architecture